dikortis/LetsTalkETC/Episodes/Episode_15.md

-sure so there's kind of two main sort of properties that distinguish the various different functional languages one is this this technical thing called side effects is it a pure functional language or is it a language that allows side effects to pure means no side effects
+sure so there's kind of two main sort of properties that distinguish the various different functional languages one is this technical thing called side effects is it a pure functional language or is it a language that allows side effects to pure means no side effects